The Brothers (New Zealand): Endangered species

 In 1970 The Brothers were declared a sanctuary.
 North Brother Island is a sanctuary for a rare reptile subspecies, the Brothers Island tuatara (Sphenodon punctatus guntheri), and is the type locality for a rare beetle species, the Cook Strait click beetle (Amychus granulatus), although the latter is possibly extinct there now.

 Others include the diving petrel and the extremely rare dandelion looking plant Kirkianella novae-zealandiae.
 This plant is only found on North Brother Island and Arapaoa Island.
 Department of Conservation staff visit the island about four times a year to remove invasive species to protect these and other endangered species.

 Other

-The Brothers lighthouse featured on one of the 1947 New Zealand Government Life Insurance Department lighthouse series postage stamps.
+The Brothers lighthouse featured on one of the 1947 New Zealand Government Life Insurance Department lighthouse series postage stamps, specifically the 6d stamp.